Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Your own independent mechanic

-- Probably someone you trust who knows your car
+- You can pick someone you trust

-- Some repairs may be only partially covered
+- Some repairs may have repair guarantees

 - Won’t qualify for lifetime repair guarantee